-- (a) Taking measures for drafting; drafting tight-fitting basque with bias darts; cutting, fitting, and finishing waists for themselves; trimming and draping the same; putting on collars and revers; drafting sleeves, cutting and making them; cutting gored and circular skirts, lining, interlining, and hanging them. - (b) Choice of materials, cost, amount, harmony of colors; appropriateness of dress to individual; practical experience in shopping. - (c) Designing; original work in cutting and making up, in paper and inexpensive material, fancy sleeves, the musquetaire, chined, mutton-leg, and puffed; jacket fronts, cuffs, etc. - (d) Matching stripes, plaids, and figured goods; fitting stout figures. - (e) During the year three gowns and a house jacket or waist are required from each pupil.
+- (a) Taking measures for drafting; drafting tight-fitting basque with bias darts; cutting, fitting, and finishing waists for themselves; trimming and draping the same; putting on collars and revers; drafting sleeves, cutting and making them; cutting gored and circular skirts, lining, interlining, and hanging them. - (b) Choice of materials, cost, amount, harmony of colors; appropriateness of dress to individual; practical experience in shopping. - (c) Matching stripes, plaids, and figured goods; fitting stout figures. - (d) During the year a gown, a house jacket and a waist are required from each pupil.